chrisaugu/pngx-api/README.md

 # PNGX-API
 API endpoint that exposes stock quotes from [pngx.com](http://www.pngx.com.pg/data/).
+PNGX-API is part of [crisbot](https://github.com/chrisaugu/cristhebot).

 The entire application is written in JavaScript and built on NodeJs.